derbyos/StatsBookKit/README.md

 as possible - even though there may be better ways to organize the data in a data structure, we do not attempt to do so.

+### IMPORTANT:
+The actual API is still not stable and will have some major changes.
+Don't use this for anything important yet.

+### TODO:
+- Figure out a solution for JSON holding initial trip and more than 10 trips
+    - Since each trip is stored separated, we can add in "trip1" and "trip11", etc...
+    - This would need to parse the formula for that cell
+- Support for OS
+- Write comments back to statsbook when "exporting"
+- Better structure for handling star passes
+- Officials in IGRF